How should we aggregate ratings? Accounting for personal rating scales via Wasserstein barycenters: A new framework for the ratings problem

-\begin{ex} Suppose that $\mu$ is Lebesgue measure on $[0,1]$, and suppose that $\phi_k(x) = 1-x$ $\P$-a.s.\ Then the system satisfies assumption (A1), but there is no way to tell that the items are being rated in the wrong order by all the users.
-The issue here is that assumption (A1) provides no way to identify \emph{contrarians}, users who report ratings in a different order than the natural order of the target numerical quality scores. \end{ex}
+\begin{example} Suppose that $\mu$ is Lebesgue measure on $[0,1]$, and suppose that $\phi_k(x) = 1-x$ $\P$-a.s.\ Then the system satisfies assumption (A1), but there is no way to tell that the items are being rated in the wrong order by all the users.
+The issue here is that assumption (A1) provides no way to identify \emph{contrarians}, users who report ratings in a different order than the natural order of the consensus numerical quality scores. \end{example}